moewew/biblatex-ext/README.md

 - The package for tabular bibliographies `biblatex-ext-tabular.sty`
 - The package `biblatex-ext-oa.sty`
   - The support package `biblatex-ext-oa-doiapi.sty`
-    - The Lua module `blxextdoiapi-lua`
+    - The Lua module `blxextdoiapi.lua`
   - The symbol package `biblatex-ext-oa-tikzsymbols.sty`

 ## Licence